LLNL/mpibind/tutorials/tapia22/README.md

 #### Binding to cores

-On the other hand, when `-c` is used with `--cpu-bind==core`, tasks are bound core-wise.
+On the other hand, when `-c` is used with `--cpu-bind=core`, tasks are bound core-wise.
 This means that tasks will be assigned as many cores as necessary to provide the minimum requested number of threads; when there's SMT, sometimes our tasks will get extra threads as well!

 As in the example above, `-c3` means that we want each task to have at least 3 threads to work with.
 Since `--cpu-bind=core` specifies that tasks will be assigned to resources on a `core` basis, each task will be bound to 2 cores.
 (We can't assign partial cores and 1 core gives only 2 threads; 2 cores give us *at least* 3 threads!)